Charlie-Root/r53spflat/README.md

 * The executable is installed in bin of the venv as `r53spflat`
 ### 2. Create an anchor SPF record for the zone apex in Route53

-Create the TXT SPF record on zone apex used (e.g. example.com), At the end of this anchor record include the first SPF record that slpat will write - spf0.example.com
+Create the TXT SPF record on zone apex used (e.g. example.com), At the end of this anchor record include the first SPF record that slpat will write - spf0.example.com by default.
  * we also include our own `ip4` and `ip6` entries in this anchor record.
 ```
 example.com TXT "v=spf1 mx include:spf0.example.com -all"